-Holy and merciful Father, I confess that I am by nature sinful and that I have disobeyed You in my thoughts, words, and actions.
-I have done with is evil and failed to do what is good.
-For this I deserve Your punishment both now and in eternity.
-But I am truly sorry for my sins, and trusting in my Savior, Jesus Christ, I pray: Lord, have mercy on me, a sinner.
+Holy and merciful Father, I confess that I am by nature sinful, and that I have disobeyed you in my thoughts, words, and actions.
+I have done what is evil and failed to do what is good.
+For this I deserve your punishment both now and in eternity.
+But I am truly sorry for my sins, and trusting in my Savior Jesus Christ, I pray: Lord, Have mercy on me, a sinner.

-God, our heavenly Father, has been merciful to us and has given His only Son to be the atoning sacrifice for our sins.
-Therefore, as a called servant of Christ and by His authority, I forgive you all your sins in the name of the Father and of the Son and of the Holy Spirit.
+God, our heavenly Father, has been merciful to us and has given his only Son to be the atoning sacrifice for our sins.
+Therefore, as a called servant of Christ and by his authority, I forgive you all your sins in the name of the Father and of the Son and of the Holy Spirit.
+AMEN.

 PRAYER OF THE DAY